MBA Global Study Course - Israel

 Post-Trip Meetings: One mandatory three hour meetings for final business plan presentations

-Tentative Company Visits: P&G, Google, Venture Capitalists, Standard Textile, incubators and accelerators
+Tentative Company Visits: P&G, Venture Capitalists, Microsoft, Netafim, the Technion, incubators and innovation centers.

 Sample Syllabus: Click here to download